For small business owners, the word “reviews” is a mixed bag.

 Regardless, it doesn’t hurt to set up a new listing on SuperPages.

-If you produce software as a service, this site should be one of your main focuses for directory listings.
+If you produce software as a service, this should be one of the main review sites for businesses that focuses on your directory listings.

 You should have listings for your product and company, but you can also categorize your products to make sure people can find them without using the search function.